 Contact your physician or the Dr. Bob Smith Health Center at 214-768-2277 for a screening interview by trained medical staff.

-Inform your teacher, who will inform the chair, who will inform the Dean.
+Inform your teacher, who may inform the Department Chair, who may inform the Dean as required.

 Positive diagnosis: